Updated for 2017!

 Well, a lot of that answer depends on your personal taste and what you like to have and wear.
 I’m cheap.
 I like nice stuff but I can’t stand to pay retail prices.
 So buying souvenirs at Disney World is often a dilemma.
 If I’m spending all that money on souvenirs, I want to see and use the items I bring home more than just a couple of times a year.

-I try to pick out one piece of jewelry every trip, because with a job in the public eye, jewelry is something I wear every day.
+I try to pick out one piece of jewelry every trip, because with a job in a public school classroom, jewelry is something I wear every day.
 A Mickey hanging around my neck at work reminds me of vacation, and the thought of vacation makes me happy.
 Being happy at work can equal productivity, so your boss could promote you!

 Most people could wear the same Disney watch every day, and watches are priced from under $50 to over $150 to fit every princess budget.